 Company Limited by Guarantee

-No portion of the income and property of a company limited by guarantee may be paid or distributed, directly or indirectly to its members except as permitted under the CAMA.
-[CAMA §26(1)] A company limited by guarantee may not have as its object carrying on business for the purpose making profits for distribution to its members.
+No portion of the income and property of a company limited by guarantee may be paid or distributed, directly or indirectly, to its members except as permitted under the CAMA.
+[CAMA §26(1)] A company limited by guarantee may not have as its object carrying on business for the purpose of making profits for distribution to its members.
 [CAMA §26(4)] The CAMA makes the carrying on of business for the purpose of distributing profits an offense punishable by a fine.
-[CAMA §26(5)] Any provision in the memorandum or articles or any resolution of the company purporting to give any person a right to participate in the divisible profits of the company otherwise than as a member is void.
+[CAMA §26(5)] Any provision in the memorandum or articles or any resolution of the company purporting to give any person a right to participate in the divisible profits of the company other than as a member is void.
 [CAMA §26(3)]

 B. Proprietary Interest